 Asbestos is a group of naturally occurring, fibrous minerals with unique insulating properties.
 These properties are what made asbestos a popular choice for construction materials and other industrial products.
 Asbestos fibers are also strong and naturally resistant to heat, so they were incredibly useful in building materials, such as flooring, ceilings, roofing and even automotive parts.
 Construction sites, manufacturing plants, refineries, and shipyards are just a few places where exposure could happen.

 Exposure mainly occurs when a person inhales asbestos fibers in the air they breathe.
 So, while exposure could happen during an activity that involves using asbestos-containing materials, like construction or mining, it can also occur more indirectly.
 For example, when older buildings are demolished or renovated, or when materials containing asbestos break down, asbestos can be released into the air.
+A less direct but still serious risk is secondary exposure.
+This most often affects people living with someone who regularly works around asbestos.
+Fibers can be carried home on clothing or skin, exposing household members and potentially leading to illness.

 Why Is Asbestos Harmful?